Liner Local Coordinates

 Let’s try plotting and exporting liner data in the current selected local liner coordinate frame.

-A plane will be created to use the Add Liner Line Query at Intersection option, in the order to obtain liner query data around the tunnel wall at a specific location.
+A plane must be created to use the Add Liner Line Query at Intersection option, in the order to obtain liner query data around the tunnel wall at a specific location.

 This concludes the tutorial.